"Lather, rinse, repeat. Working through the cybersecurity framework outcomes, talking to people is how you become a baller GRC analyst!"

 2. Create a GitHub account (if you don't have one)

-3. Pick Issue an issue like #43 - DE.AE Adverse Event Analysis
+3. Pick an issue like #43 - DE.AE Adverse Event Analysis

 4. Comment with your ideas - Test steps for monitoring tools, detection artifacts, TTD metrics

-5. Join the Simply Cyber Discord to connect with other contributors
+5. Join the Simply Cyber Discord GRC Courses Channel to connect with other contributors

 Don't overthink it.
 Don't wait until you feel "ready."
 The best way to learn GRC is by doing GRC.

-Please don't be shy in asking questions.
-I'll see you in the Simply Cyber community.
+Please don't be shy in asking questions on the GitHub project issues, in Discord or by sending me an email.
+I'll see you in those places or others that make up the Simply Cyber community.

 📚 NIST's Official Resources Page: CSF 2.0 Community Resources